JasonJ0987/clueless/docs/endpoints.md

     * password: string
     * confirm password: string

-* Response: Account information and a token
+* Response: Some form of verification of new user created
 * Response shape (JSON):
     ```json
     {